carbon-language/carbon-lang/llvm/docs/CMake.rst

   to ON.

 **BUILD_SHARED_LIBS**:BOOL
-  Flag indicating if shared libraries will be built instead of static libraries.
+  Flag indicating if each LLVM component (e.g. Support) is built as a shared library (ON) or as a static library (OFF).
 Its default value is OFF.
 On Windows, shared libraries may be used when building with MinGW, including mingw-w64, but not when building with the Microsoft toolchain.

   .. note:: BUILD_SHARED_LIBS is only recommended for use by LLVM developers.
             If you want to build LLVM as a shared library, you should use the